I’ll support NDC to fight E-levy – Kwame A Plus

 ▶ Click Here for Full AFCON Coverage ◀

-Controversial political activist Kwame A plus has disclosed that he would support the NDC in their fight against the legalization of the E-levy.
+Political activist Kwame A Plus has disclosed that he would support the NDC in their fight against the legalization of the E-levy.

 During a discussion about national issues on TV3’s New day show, A Plus declared an anti-E-levy campaign against the current government.